• Skip to primary navigation

 🧺 Storage

-• Leftover empanadas can be wrapped tightly and stored in the refrigerator for up to 3 or 4 days.
+Refrigerate— Leftover empanadas can be wrapped tightly in plastic wrap, placed in an airtight container, and refrigerated for up to 3 or 4 days.

 💬 FAQs